 Step #5.
 Now we have a list with a lot of great keywords.
 You can even sort it by the value you want by clicking over the top column name.

 Step #6.
 All you need to do now is to choose the best keyword.
-If your site is new, then you should start by choosing the ones with the lowest competition followed by a good search volume.
-Almost any keyword on this list will make the trick.
+If your site is new, you should start by choosing the ones with the lowest competition, followed by a good search volume.
+Almost any keyword on this list will do the trick.

 4. Check your competition.

 By now you should have your keyword ready to go.

 But you still need to check your competition and make something better if you want to rank for a specific keyword.

 For this example, I am going to use the keyword “vegan sandwiches.”

 Step #1.
 Type your keyword in the search bar and hit search.